 There are two types of maps you can use, satellite maps, and topographical maps.
 It is important that you look at both.
 Both of these maps have their benefits.
 The main map you want to use is the topographical map.
 When you look at a topo map, you see ridges and contours of the land.
 You can use the contour lines to estimate where bucks will bed.

 You want to look for areas that will offer good protection.
 When bucks bed they need to be able to see a long way in front of them and smell what is behind them.
 They do this by bedding at points and on ridges.
-You can see in this picture that we expect to see buck beds at the red X because it is at a point before the slope starts to go down.
-Bucks generally will not bed at the top of hills like in this picture, but slightly lower in the slope.
+You can see in this picture that we expect to see buck beds at the red circles representing points, or in the blue circles representing ridges.
+Bucks generally will not bed at the very top of hills, but slightly lower in the slope.

 Bedding like this gives the buck a height advantage which allows him to see very far in front of him.
 Staying below the ridgeline lets him smell threats on top of the hill before they could ever see him.
 Although if the wind comes from the east instead of the west, we would expect him to bed on the other side of the depression.
 So when looking at a topographical map you want to look for places that would give the buck these advantages.
 Chances are there are plenty of areas like this, but the land configuration is not the only factor.